kubernetes-sigs/jobset/keps/672-serial-job-execution/README.md

 type StartupPolicyOrderOption string

 const (
- // This is the default settings.
  // AnyOrder means that Jobs will be started in any order.
- AnyOrder StartupPolicyOrderOption = "AnyOrder"
+ AnyOrder WaitForReplicatedJobsStatusOption = "AnyOrder"

  // InOrder starts the ReplicatedJobs in order that they are listed.
 Jobs within a ReplicatedJob
  // will still start in any order.
- InOrder StartupPolicyOrderOption = "InOrder"
+ InOrder WaitForReplicatedJobsStatusOption = "InOrder" )
-)

 type StartupPolicy struct {
  // Order in which Jobs will be created.
+ // Defaults to AnyOrder.
  StartupPolicyOrder StartupPolicyOrderOption `json:"startupPolicyOrder"`

  // After all ReplicatedJobs reach this status, the JobSet will create the next ReplicatedJobs.